Keshab Prasad Badal

 Level Land Reform Commission (which became popularly known as the 'Badal Commission').
 The report of the Badal Commission proposed measures for promoting access to agricultural lands to poor peasants.

-In March 1997 he was named Minister of Industries.
-He lost his parliamentary seat in the 1999 general election, being defeated by Shiv Prasad Humagain of the Nepali Congress.
+In March 1997, he was appointed as Minister of Industries in the Third Chand cabinet under Prime Minister Lokendra Bahadur Chand.
+He lost his parliamentary seat in the 1999 general election, being defeated by Shiva Prasad Humagain of the Nepali Congress.
 Badal obtained 24,401 votes.

-As of 2012 he served as chairman of the National Cooperative Federation, Nepal (NCFN).
-As of 2013 he served as commissioner of the Commission for the Investigation of Abuse of Authority (CIAA).
+Badal served as chairman of the National Cooperative Federation, Nepal (NCFN).
+He also served as a commissioner of the Commission for the Investigation of Abuse of Authority (CIAA).